 Aaron A. Rutherford purchased the land in 1860 and built the house soon afterward.
 He was the owner of the property until after 1914.
 In 1906 the High St. bridge was constructed which isolated this section of High St. from the rest of the roadway.
 This is a simple foursquare house and once featured Italianate trim on the doorway with a bracketed hood.

 Samuel P. Rutherford built the house shortly after purchasing the lot in 1860.
 Joseph Martel purchased the building in 1906, the year that the High St. bridge was constructed which isolated this former section of High Street.

 This story was written by Amos E. Jewett in 1945.
 At the time, he was 83 years old. having been born in Ipswich Village, near Rowley, on June 16, 1862.

-The Old North Burying Ground in Ipswich, Massachusetts was established in 1634 upon the founding of the town of the town, and is one of the oldest cemeteries in North America.
-The Old North Burying Ground is located at the intersection of High Street and Rt 133/1A.
-View at Google maps. […]
+The Old North Burying Ground in Ipswich was established in 1634 and is one of the oldest cemeteries in North America.

 MACRIS is the Massachusetts Cultural Resource Information System.
 The following houses are from a search of Ipswich structures in the collected files.
 Go to MACRIS to view the complete list of structures.
 Inv.
 Property Name Street Year IPS.A Ipswich Village IPS.B Damon Farm II IPS.C Linden Street Mansards […]

-Highland Cemetery in Ipswich is on the hill above the Old North Burying Ground, and is accessed from Town Farm Rd.
-The following listings are from the Highland Cemetery listings at the Findagrave site.
-Many of the older tombstones are at the Old North Burying Ground, and are […]
+Highland Cemetery in Ipswich is accessed from Town Farm Rd.
+The following listings and images are from the interments listed are actually at the Old North Burying Ground below on High St.